 Testing is useless without a learning mindset and requires the resolve to abandon ideas when the evidence is clear.

-There is never only one single way to solve a problem.
+There is never a single way to solve a problem.

 Each prototype that we create represents a theory: